 Follow these tips when pointing out the canonical version of a page:

 If a page contains several canonical tags, the search engine will ignore them all.
-Make sure to assign only one rel=canonical to the page you consider is the preferred source of information.
+Make sure to assign only one rel=canonical to the page you consider to be the preferred source of information.

 Use lowercase URLs